 How can I learn about PMC’s course offerings?

-Pine Manor College offers ten majors - Biology, Communication, Community Health, Early Childhood, English, History, Psychology, Social and Political Systems and Visual Arts - many minors and numerous ways to shape your own educational experience.
+Pine Manor College offers nine majors - Biology, Communication, Community Health, Early Childhood, English, Psychology, Social and Political Systems and Visual Arts - many minors and numerous ways to shape your own educational experience.
 For more information browse our online Academic Catalog.

 Do you have an internship program?

-Yes, all Pine Manor students are required to participate in one or more internships with the help of our Career Services and Internship Office.
+Yes, all Pine Manor students are required to participate in one or more internships with the help of our Career Development Department.
 Internships allow students to explore career options, develop skills, and increase their competitiveness in the job market.
-Pine Manor students are frequently offered permanent positions at their internship sites.
+Pine Manor students are frequently offered positions at their internship sites.

 What does the Pine Manor College campus look like and where is it located?